 UT Arlington departments and colleges are encouraged to contact the International Employment Coordinator with questions or concerns.
 Current UT Arlington employees are also encouraged to contact the International Employment Coordinator with questions or concerns regarding their current nonimmigrant/immigrant status.
 However, the International Specialist will not discuss permanent residency sponsorship with current employees until the Specialist has been formally requested to initiate the sponsorship process by the department or college.

 The information on these pages has been prepared for the use of The University of Texas at Arlington's employees, international scholars, and the departments that employ them, and is for general information only.
 It does NOT constitute legal advice.
 Legal advice on immigration matters should only be given during direct consultation with a licensed attorney who is familiar with all of the specific facts of an individual's circumstances.
-The International Employment Specialist does not provide legal advice.
+The International Employment Coordinator does not provide legal advice.
 Also note that immigration laws are constantly changing and may have changed since this information was compiled.

-International Employment Specialist
+International Employment Coordinator

-710 South Davis Drive
+710 South Davis Drive, Room 105A

-Office hours Monday through Friday, 8:30 a.m. to 5:30 p.m.
+Office hours Monday through Friday, 8:00 a.m. to 5:00 p.m.

 Please note that only a few University Administrators are granted specific authority by the President to sign immigration documents, such as H1B and permanent residency petitions, on behalf of UT Arlington.
 Therefore, Department Directors, Chairs, and Deans DO NOT have the authority to sign such documents and should not do so upon the request of a foreign national.
 Questions about this should be directed to the International Coordinator for Employment.
 Immigration documents not signed by the proper University Administrators will be immediately and formally withdrawn by UT Arlington and the University will notify the relevant federal agencies that it was not aware of and did not sanction the initial filing of the paperwork.